89211208/Frameworks/Tutorials/00_Back-end.md

 ### The server

-1. Create a folder and name it *CMS* (short for Content Managment System)
+1. Clone this [repository](https://gitlab.com/famnit-up/systems-iii/frameworks/-/tree/main)  and create a folder at the root lavel and name it *CMS* (short for Content Managment System)

 2. Navigate inside the folder and run the command